bitstuffing/pychat/README.md

 I always want to know how the things works, and other libraries don't show you how the things works.

-I want to offer a updated library with some free models to use it for free, and all will be open source.
+I want to offer an updated library with some free models, to use it for free, and all will be open source.

-Some other projects provide libraries to create promps with GPT4, but they are complicated, unsupported and not really fixed, because this providers tries to be a business.
+Some other projects provide libraries to create promps with GPT4, but they are complicated, unsupported and not really fixed, because these providers try to have your data.

 Actually, it's a library that can be used in any python project, but it will became a complete assistant with GUI in the future.